D-o-r-d/playing/README.md

 # playing
-# I have no idea.
+# Just a place to keep miscellaneous items.